karatelabs/karate/karate-core/README.md

 Use `driver.alwaysWait = true` only if absolutely necessary - since each `waitForElement()` call has a slight performance penalty.

 ### `driver.retryInterval`
-To *temporarily* change the default [retry interval](https://github.com/intuit/karate#retry-until) within the flow of a script.
-This is very useful when you have one or two screens that take a *really* long time to load.
+To *temporarily* change the default [retry interval](https://github.com/intuit/karate#retry-until) within the flow of a script (in milliseconds).
+This is very useful when you have only one or two screens that take a *really* long time to load.
 You can switch back to normal mode by setting this to `null` (or `0`), see this example:

 ```cucumber
 * driver.retryInterval = 10000